Playstation 2 Programming

 Posted: March 16, 2006

 11 year ago I got a Playstation 2 with a modchip in it so I could play around with Playstation 2 development writing code in C using the PS2DEV.
-Recently I added to naken_asm the full Playstation 2 Emotion Engine R5900 and vector unit instruction sets.
+Recently I added to naken_asm the full Playstation 2 Emotion Engine MIPS R5900 and vector unit instruction sets.
 I made a quick demo of drawing a triangle and placed it in the naken_asm git repository: /samples/playstation2/.
 I also added some Python tools to help with debugging and a playstation2.inc include file to make coding simpler.

-I left all the old PS2DEV programs at the bottom of this page and I am repurposing this page with information on how the sample assembly program works so hopefully help anyone else looking to do Playstation 2 programming.
+I left all the old PS2DEV programs at the bottom of this page and I am repurposing this page with information on how the sample assembly program works to hopefully help anyone else looking to do Playstation 2 programming.

 The sample program I wrote simply initializes the graphics display and then in a while(1) loop it will draw the entire screen to a really dark red, draw a triangle, and wait for vsync (vsync meaning the TV screen's video beam has drawn the entire screen and now it shuts off for a short time while the video beam goes back up to the top).
 A sample of what it draws is below: